andyp123/ergamigo/README.md

 -------------
 1. make sure libusb is installed.
 It is installed by default in many linux distros, but you need to install on osx and windows
 2. install pyusb 1.0+
+3. install the websocket and asyncio libraries for python using pip ('pip install websockets asyncio')
 3. now you can run using 'python ergamigo.py'

 NOTE: